maldonmeehan/recipe-box/README.md

 ## Ruby Database with Active Record - Many-to-Many - Recipe Box

-An app that lets people create a recipe, July 21, 2016
+An an app that allows users to keep track of recipes, July 21, 2016

 By Molly McGlone & Maldon Meehan

 ## Description

-An Epicodus student project to practice Ruby database with Active Record.
+An Epicodus student project to practice a many-to-many Ruby database with Active Record.

-Goal: Build an app that allows users to keep track of recipes.

 * As a user, I want to add a recipe with ingredients and instructions, so I remember how to prepare my favorite dishes.